The 6th Annual Story Crossroads Festival is Monday-Thursday, May 10-13, 2021 with Virtual and Proper-Distanced Opportunities.

 Fliers plus audio and video that can be shared online can be found on our press kit/media coverage page found here though will feature other press releases until closer to April 2021.

-Thanks to funding from South Jordan Arts Council, National Endowment for the Arts, Western States Arts Federation, Utah Division of Arts and Museums/Utah Legislature, Utah Humanities, City of Murray, Zoo, Arts & Parks (ZAP), Salt Lake City Arts Council, Clever Octopus, and 80+ businesses and individuals.
+Thanks to funding from National Endowment for the Arts; Western States Arts Federation; Utah Division of Arts and Museums/Utah Legislature; Utah Humanities; City of Murray; Zoo, Arts & Parks (ZAP) of Salt Lake County; Salt Lake City Arts Council; Clever Octopus, and 80+ businesses and individuals.